 - 3.3.
-Praise staff are actively encouraged to acknowledge students' achievements in the classroom and this is performed in a variety of ways: - non-verbally, such as a smile or thumbs-up; - verbally; - visually, such as written feedback on work, displayed work, etc; - contact with home:
+Praise staff are actively encouraged to acknowledge students' achievements in the classroom and this is performed in a variety of ways: - non-verbally, such as a smile or thumbs-up; - verbally; - visually, such as written feedback on work, displayed work, etc; - contact with home.

-In addition, where students have gone 'over & above' our basic expectations (being punctual, courteous, correctly dressed, fully equipped, basic engagement with the lesson, etc.), they will be awarded positive behaviour points via EduLink.
-These are issued to students who demonstrate 'over & above' academic achievement and progress in the classroom, as well as our character values.
+In addition, where students have gone 'over & above' our basic expectations (being punctual, courteous, correctly dressed, fully equipped, basic engagement with the lesson, etc.), they will be awarded positive behaviour points.
+These are issued to students who go 'over & above' in displaying our character values.